MileHacker Logo

 • Your general Travel gear will suffice.

-• Assess renting vs. Bringing specialized gear.
+• Assess renting vs. Bringing specific gear.

-• Bicycles are for hire locally.
+• Bicycles are available for rent locally.

 • Consider quality and availability for rentals.